Hispanic Heritage Month: Celebrating Latino Culture and History

 Selena Quintanilla

 Selena Quintanilla, often called the Queen of Tejana Music, was a Mexican American singer whose influence went beyond music.
-She won a Grammy award for Best Mexican American Album in 1994, and her tragic death in 1995 left a lasting .
+She won a Grammy award for Best Mexican American Album in 1994, and her tragic death in 1995 left a lasting legacy.
 Selena’s life and career inspired movies, shows, and product launches, and she was honored with a posthumous Lifetime Achievement Grammy in 2021 (Biography).

 AwardYear